kai3341/wrap-mutant/packages/react/README.md

 # createMutableContext

 Now I imagine you say "WAAAT?", but I'll explain :).
-This is auxiliary tool created for [rendered](#rendered) array-like objects _coming soon_.
-And if you think it's useless -- start from reading about [rendered](#rendered), and then welcome here.
+This is auxiliary tool created for [@wrap-mutant/react-rendered-array](../react-rendered-array)-like objects.
+And if you think it's useless -- start from reading about [@wrap-mutant/react-rendered-array](../react-rendered-array), and then welcome here.

 In very short words MutableContext is the way to keep actual callbacks without element re-rendering.
-This is the only way to pass new callbacks into [rendered](#rendered) array-like objects without their's re-render.
+This is the only way to pass new callbacks into [@wrap-mutant/react-rendered-array](../react-rendered-array) array-like objects without their's re-render.

 Usage is absolutelly the same as regular context.
 Limitations: